How bad are letters of intent really?

 1 Parties: Tick.
 Hooray! [score 1/10]

-2 Works: Rarely well-defined – anyone know when the ‘preparatory’ or ‘mobilisation’ works end and other works start?
+2 Works: Rarely well-defined – anyone know when the ‘preparatory’ or ‘mobilisation’ works end?
 [1/10]

-3 Time: Despite the fact that a letter of intent is mostly used to keep the project to programme, I have never seen a letter of intent with a clear date for finishing the works under the letter of intent, or a programme that reflects these works.
-There is no remedy to change that date for circumstances arising and no LADs if the works under the letter of intent run late!
-Under English law the contractor is granted a reasonable time to complete, which includes all circumstances that occur, and may be later than the client would like.
-(Click here for other purposes of a letter of intent) [1/10]
+3 Time: Wierdly, although the main reason we use a letter of intent is to keep the project to programme, I have never seen a letter of intent with a clear date for finishing just the works under the letter of intent, or a programme that reflects these works.
+There is no remedy to change the programme nor delay damages if the works run late!
+So essentially, the contractor has a reasonable time to complete (aka as long a piece of string). [read more on other purposes of a letter of intent] [1/10]

 4 Price: Instead of a price for the works under the letter of intent, letters of intent include a promise to pay reasonable costs ‘if the proper contract is not signed’.
 This would be implied by English law in any event.
 In practice, payments are made by reference to the proper contract… [maybe half]